gaylordmarville/MLDOPS-P4/model_card.md

 ## Metrics

 The model was evaluated using F1 score.
-The value is between 0.65 and 0.70.
+The value is around 0.68.

 ## Ethical Considerations